mikepal2/snap-cli/README.md

 }
 ```

+## The CLI execution order
+The `SnapCLI` library takes responsibility for initialization and execution of the CLI application.
+There is no need to write any startup boilerplate code and you don't even need to write [Main](#main-method) method for the application.

+The steps during CLI initialization and execution are as follows:

+1. The `SnapCLI` library scans assembly for `[RootCommand]`, `[Command]`, `[Option]`, `[Argument]`, and `[Startup]` attributes.
+2. The `System.CommandLine` parser is initialized, and the commands hierarchy is built based on the attributes found.
+3. The [Startup](#startup) method(s) are executed, if present.
+4. The command line is parsed.
+5. [Global options](#global-options) are set according to command line parameters.
+6. The [BeforeCommand](#beforecommand) event is invoked.
+7. The command handler corresponding to command specified on command line is executed.
+8. The [AfterCommand](#aftercommand) event is invoked.
+9. The process is exiting.

 ## Startup
 You may declare a method to perform additional initialization using `[Startup]` attribute.
 This method will be executed before command line is parsed.
 The startup method is recognized by its attribute rather than its name; in other words, you can name it anything you like.